 Importing modules

-While writing test scripts, it's common to import different modules, or part of modules, for usage throughout the script.
-In k6, it is possible to import three different kinds of modules:
+It's common to import modules, or parts of modules, to use in your test scripts.
+In k6, you can import three different kinds of modules:

 Built-in modules

-These modules are provided through the k6 core, and gives access to the functionality built into k6.
-This could, for instance, be the http client used for making requests against the system under test.
-For a full list of built-in modules, see the API documentation.
+k6 provides many built-in modules for core functionalities.
+For example, the http client make requests against the system under test.
+For the full list of built-in modules, refer to the API documentation.

 Local filesystem modules

 These modules are stored on the local filesystem, and accessed either through relative or absolute filesystem paths.
-For a module residing in the local filesystem to be compatible with k6, the module itself may only use relative or absolute filesystem imports to access its dependencies.
+To make local filesystem modules compatible with k6, the module itself may use only relative or absolute filesystem imports to access its dependencies.

 Remote HTTP(S) modules

 These modules are accessed over HTTP(S), from a source like the k6 JSLib or from any publicly accessible web server.
-The imported modules will be downloaded and executed at runtime, making it extremely important to make sure the code is legit and trusted before including it in a test script.
+The imported modules are downloaded and executed at runtime, making it extremely important to make sure you trust the code before including it in a test script.

 The JSLib repository

-JSLib is a set of libraries known to play nicely with k6, and available at https://jslib.k6.io/.
+JSLib is a set of libraries known to work well with k6.
+It is available at https://jslib.k6.io/.

-These libraries can either be downloaded and included with the test project or loaded directly using HTTP imports as shown above.
+These libraries can either be downloaded and included with the test project or loaded directly using HTTP imports.

 Bundling node modules